multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-opentelemetry/README.md

 SessionRecorderSdk.setAttribute('{{SOME_KEY}}', '{{SOME_VALUE}}')

-// following helpers do masking of sensitive field SessionRecorderSdk.setHttpRequestBody('{{ANY_REQUEST_PAYLOAD_HERE}}')
+// following helpers do masking of sensitive fields SessionRecorderSdk.setHttpRequestBody('{{ANY_REQUEST_PAYLOAD_HERE}}')

 SessionRecorderSdk.setHttpRequestHeaders({ Cookie: '...', Authorization: '...'})